codio/site/source/docs/dashboard/packs/create.html.md

 You need to tell Codio where to get its source code from.
 There are two options

 - **Codio** : you have a Codio project where your code is located
-- **Git/Mercural** : you can specify a Git or Mercurial repo that gets pulled in afresh each time someone creates a new Project based on your Starter Pack
+- **Git/Mercurial** : you can specify a Git or Mercurial repo that gets pulled in afresh each time someone creates a new Project based on your Starter Pack.  **Please Note**: Do not define the SSH URL to your project.
+Any users that do not have their Codio SSH Key uploaded to GitHub will not be able to create the project.
+Use the HTTPS URL.

 ##Selecting a Stack
 Each Starter Pack requires a [Stack](/docs/quickstart/stacks/).
 If you only need a base Ubuntu Box, then you do not need to specify a Stack.